ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 If you look at Spring JDBC, you could argue that it is too low level to work because it only helps with the connection to the database.
 Spring Data JPA could seem too complex because it gives you a lot of options and it can be difficult to master all these options.
 Spring Data JDBC is a framework that tries to give you the same power you get from using Spring Data JPA but makes it more understandable by using DDD principles.
-It also gives you more control by working on a lower level and by letting you decide when database interactions need to be done like Spring JDBC, just more user friendly.
+It also gives you more control by working on a lower level and by letting you decide when database interactions need to be done like Spring JDBC, but in an easier way.
 In the rest of this article the differences between Spring Data JPA, Spring Data JDBC and Spring JDBC will be shown.
-This will hopefully show that Spring Data JDBC is a very nice product with a lot of potential that is designed to help you.
+This will hopefully show you that Spring Data JDBC is a very nice product with a lot of potential that is designed to help you.

 ## Spring JDBC vs Spring Data JDBC vs Spring Data JPA